Skip to main content

 How long does the Audit take and what does it cost?

-Two to six weeks.
-Standard single-entity Audit is from $15,000 (AED 55,000).
+Two to six weeks depending on operating surface.
+Entry scope starts from AED 55,000.
 Multi-entity or cross-jurisdictional engagements scope larger.
-The Fractional CAIO retainer that typically follows is quoted in the Audit readout based on operating surface and entity count.
+Any Fractional CAIO scope is quoted in the Audit readout based on operating surface and entity count.

 More sectors